Common Issues in The Cases We Handle for Aggrieved Investors

 - Failure to Supervise.
 Supervision is a critical and legally required part of any brokerage or financial advisory operation.
 A brokerage firm or financial advisor’s failure to adequately supervise activity related to a client is actionable if the failure to supervise causes damages to the client.

 - Margin and Other Securities-Backed Lines of Credit.
 Borrowing money from a brokerage firm against one’s securities holdings increases the risk of an investor’s portfolio.
 If a broker or financial advisor fails to adequately warn a client about these risks, or inappropriately encourages a client to take out a loan against his or her securities holdings, it is misconduct for which the broker or financial advisor can be forced to compensate the customer.
+Some circumstances—depending on the size of the portfolio vis-à-vis the size of the loan being recommended by the financial advisor—dictate that the advisor should provide the client with sample illustrations of future market-movement scenarios prior to loaning the money and leveraging the securities portfolio.

 - Excessive Trading (Churning).
 In a typical brokerage account, the client incurs commissions or other costs from each “buy” or “sell” transaction.
 Therefore, frequent trading can lead to destructive results in an investor’s account.
 It also can unjustly enrich an unscrupulous broker or financial advisor.
 Excessive trading (or “churning”) is among the most heinous forms of misconduct and can entitle clients to significantly enhanced damages against their broker or financial advisor.